ArminZol/onesearch/README.md

 # Building the Dictionary and Index (Module 3 and 4)
 These modules were joined into one script `process/build_dict.py` as both the dictionary and index already required going through `preprocessed.json`

 The script takes arguments for not using stemming, normalization and stopword removal (`python process/build_dict.py --help` to see the arguments) but these are all enabled by default as required.
-Similarly this can be run using the same manner by activating the virtual environment and running `python process/build_dict.py`, and again will generate the file in whatever directory the terminal is in (i.e. again run from root directory).
+Similarly this can be run using the same manner by activating the virtual environment and running `python process/build_dict.py`, and again will generate the files in the root directory.
+> Case folding is already done by default with the NLTK stemming module
+> One interesting observation is that the NLTK tokenization stores commas as an individual word

-It will output 2 different files:
+It will output 3 different files:

 First is the dictionary file `dictionary.json`, which stores all the words in a list within json that is easily readable by python.
 ```json